storyofams/react-ui/README.md

 ## Gotchas
 Following are some things to take note of when using the library.

+> I'm not using next.js, why do I need to install next.js?

+  Every project is different, we've found that next.js offers us a rich environment to get up and running fast for small to huge applications.
+Having that said, using react-ui is not completely depended on Next.js, with the only exception being the button component.
+This component can act as a link between content for your application and uses the next link since that's what we use most.
+We are looking into the possibilities to allow to provide a custom Link component to the button.

 > I'm seeing a lot of properties on the dom but no actual styling is applied?
+>
   This is a know issue when using a component that uses a forwardingRef.
 Our current setup requires the `as` prop to enable autocomplete on certain HTML properties, since that components accepts an `as` property but is also forwarding a ref to another styled-component (which again accepts `as`) [you'll need to forward the `as`](https://styled-components.com/docs/api#forwardedas-prop).
 We're looking into the misconfiguration that is happening between those properties and why it's causing the properties to be passed to the dom rather than being used for styling.

 > Some things do not have color am I going colourblind?